AmindyaWijegunawardhana/DesignHer/README.md

 Vercel – For deploying and hosting the live website

-*Key Features & Functions*
+*Key Features & Functions*-

- Home Page
+ Home Page-
  A warm and inspiring introduction to Tech Her Path, outlining its mission to guide and empower girls toward careers in technology and engineering.

- Login Page
+ Login Page-
 A secure and user-friendly login interface designed to welcome returning users and provide easy access to the platform’s features.

- Careers Page
+ Careers Page-
 Highlights various tech career paths, internship opportunities, and mentorship programs, especially tailored for girls in STEM.

- About Page
+ About Page-
 Shares the vision and purpose behind Tech Her Path, including the motivation to support female students and reduce the gender gap in tech fields.

- Responsive Design
+ Responsive Design-
 Fully optimized for both desktop and mobile devices to ensure a smooth and accessible user experience across all screen sizes.

 *Deployed Vercel link*